-The Fund has four separate series of Debentures issued pursuant to a trust indenture between the Fund and Computershare, as trustee (the "Debenture Trustee") dated March 7, 2001, which was amended by a supplemental indenture dated December 17, 2002 (collectively, the "First Indenture") and pursuant to a trust indenture between the Fund and the Debenture Trustee dated June 14, 2005 which was amended by a supplemental indenture dated October 19, 2005 (collectively, the "Second Indenture").
-The Series 1 Debentures and Series 2 Debentures were issued pursuant to the First Indenture and the 5.75% Debentures and the 5.85% Debentures were issued pursuant to the Second Indenture.
-The First Indenture and the Second Indenture are collectively referred to herein as the "Indentures".
-The Fund can issue additional Debentures under the Indentures from time to time.
+The Fund has two separate series of Debentures issued pursuant to a trust indenture between the Fund and Computershare, as trustee (the "Debenture Trustee") dated June 14, 2005 which was amended by a supplemental indenture dated October 19, 2005 (collectively, the "Indenture").
+The 5.75% Debentures and the 5.85% Debentures (collectively, the "Outstanding Debentures") were issued pursuant to the Indenture.
+The Fund can issue additional Debentures under the Indenture from time to time.